petar-Atanasov/Algorithms-in-Java-8-/README.md

-# Algorithms in Java 8
+# Big O Algorithms Performed in Java 8
 ---
 ## Overview
 This projects in an overview of an educational codebase designed to demonstrate fundamental algorithms and their `Big O` notation complexity analysis.